 Campanario has been helping our local schools for years.
-Just north of the Campanario Biological Station is the local one-room elementary school for the few children in the area of San Josecito.
-The school, with just one teacher, is located on the beach, has just a few materials, and will be connected to the national electrical grid sometime during 2015, maybe .
+Just north of the Campanario Biological Station is the small one-room elementary school for the few children in the area of San Josecito.
+The school, with just one teacher, is located on the beach, has just a few materials, and was just connected to the national electrical grid sometime during 2015.

 Another project, inland from Campanario by at least a two hour hike, is the community school of Los Planes.
 This is a slightly larger school with three classrooms and a pre-school program.

 On the other side of the Osa Peninsula lies the reserve of the Guaymi Indians.
 The elementary school there has approximately 50 students in 2 small classrooms.
 There is also a small lunch room, which is also used as a classroom, and a preschool room.
 The Guaymi community has no electricity and is a good 2-3 hour hike into the closest town.

 Campanario and its visitors continually supply these three schools and others with much needed material: everything from maps to construction paper to chalk and notebooks.
 Our most significant contribution has been to initiate and create rural libraries in these three schools for the children and their communities.
 In addition, donations of many other books have gone to schools in the communities of Sierpe and Palmar Norte.